froschgrosch/Quake3e_render/README.md

     - `1` - Pause, and then exit.
 This is the default (and old) behaviour.
     - `2` - Shut down the computer.
   - The timeout for the shutdown is specified in the `shutdownTimeout` setting.
+- `"demoSorting" : 1`
+  - If set to `1`, demos will be sorted by date for the render list creation.
+Otherwise, they are sorted by name.

 ## Application configuration